phillip-haydon/philliphaydon.com/Snow/_posts/2014-04-28-leveling-up-your-logging.md

 The general idea is this

 Step 1.
-Create an account in [LogEntires](https://logentries.com/).
+Create an account with [LogEntries](https://logentries.com/).
 Create a new *host*.
 Get the 'token' text key.
 (It's a guid).

 Step 2.
 Install the log entries nuget package: `install-package SimpleLogging.LogEntries.`

 ![weeeeee][1]

 Step 3. `Add->new->nlog.release.config`
 *Note 1:* Notice how we now have a new `extensions` element?
-Need-Dat.
+Need-dat.
 *Note 2:* Notice how we are now using a `logentries` target type?
 Also need-dat.

 	<?xml version="1.0" encoding="utf-8" ?>